--d offset Delete the history entry at position offset. -a Append the `new' history lines (history lines entered since the beginning of the current bash session) to the history file. -n Read the history lines not already read from the history file into the current history list.
-These are lines appended to the history file since the beginning of the current bash session. -r Read the contents of the history file and use them as the current history. -w Write the current history to the history file, overwriting the history file's contents. -p Perform history substitution on the following args and display the result on the standard output.
-Does not store the results in the history list.
-Each arg must be quoted to disable normal history expansion. -s Store the args in the history list as a single entry.
-The last command in the history list is removed before the args are added.
+Syntax history history [n] history -c history -d offset history [-anrw] [filename] history -ps arg Key -c Clear the history list.
+This can be combined with the other options to replace the history list completely. -d offset Delete the history entry at position offset. offset should be specified as it appears when the history is displayed. -a Append the new history lines (history lines entered since the beginning of the current Bash session) to the history file. -n Append the history lines not already read from the history file to the current history list.
+These are lines appended to the history file since the beginning of the current Bash session. -r Read the current history file and append its contents to the history list. -w Write out the current history to the history file. -p Perform history substitution on the args and display the result on the standard output, without storing the results in the history list. -s The args are added to the end of the history list as a single entry.

 With no options, display the command history list with line numbers.
 Lines listed with a * have been modified.

 An argument of n lists only the last n lines.

 If filename is supplied, it is used as the name of the history file; if not, the value of HISTFILE is used (-anrw options).